datonex/visit-zimbabwe/README.md

   - We use **Font Awesome** javascript link to insert icons in the website to make site more visually appealing and easy to navigate.

 - [Favicon](https://favicon.io/)
-  - Favicon.io was used to generate favicon and provided syntax and
+  - Favicon.io was used to generate favicon and copied the syntax

 - [Google Fonts](https://fonts.google.com/)
   - Google Fonts was used to import 'Lobster' and 'Open Sans' fonts in the style.css stylesheet.